Embed Code

 Intersex (Wikipedia)

 Intersex people are those born with any of several sex characteristics, including chromosome patterns, gonads, or genitals that, according to the Office of the United Nations High Commissioner for Human Rights, "do not fit typical binary notions of male or female bodies".
+The opposite of intersex is endosex, which describes persons born with sex characteristics that are seen as typically male or female at birth.

 A group of people standing on a staircase in a hotel facing the camera.